JuliaAI/LearnAPI.jl/docs/src/reference.md

 *learned* parameters, such as coefficients in a linear model, or weights in a neural network (the `fitted_params` appearing in [Fit, update! and ingest!](@ref)) are not expected to be part of a model.
-Storing learned parameters in a model is not explicitly ruled out, but doing so might lead to performance issues in packages adopting the ML Model Interface.
+Storing learned parameters in a model is not explicitly ruled out, but doing so might lead to performance issues in packages adopting the Learn API.

 Two models with the same type should be `==` if and only if all their hyper-parameters are `==`.
 Of course, a hyper-parameter could be another model.